Reduce RAM fragmentation

 #3 Updated by Dan Brown almost 2 years ago

 I have a test system on 11-U1, but don't have the uptime or usage on it yet to say.
 But the most recent posts in this thread indicate that the problem continues in 11: https://forums.freenas.org/index.php?threads/swap-with-9-10.42749/page-4

 #4 Updated by Kris Moore almost 2 years ago

 - Assignee changed from Release Council to Alexander Motin

 The inactive memory counter works a bit different in FreeBSD.
 Inactive memory is technically available / free, just hasn't been reclaimed by the kernel (yet) until it is needed.

 I'm unsure how this relates to your issue with ARC shrinkage, but it may (or may not).
 Or perhaps ARC is evicting in-active pages and those get tossed into "inactive" bucket until needed again.

 Sending this over to Alexander Motin to confirm my suspicions here.

-#5 Updated by Alexander Motin over 1 year ago
+#5 Updated by Alexander Motin almost 2 years ago

 Inactive memory should not create pressure for ARC.
 Something else probably did, and inactive memory just filled the gap.
 My guess is that it can be a high level of kernel address space fragmentation, which does not allow ARC allocate sufficiently large blocks of kernel address space.
 Could you try to increase KVA size to 1.5-2x of your physical RAM (by adding loader tunable vm.kmem_size=206158430208 -- 192GB) and report whether it help?